-Notre Dame of Maryland University does not discriminate in its educational programs, activities or employment on the basis of race, color, national and ethnic origin, religion, sex, disability or age.
+Notre Dame of Maryland University does not discriminate in its educational programs, activities or employment on the basis of race, color, national and ethnic origin, religion, sex, sexual orientation, disability or age.
 The following person has been designated to handle inquiries regarding the non-discrimination policy:

 Vice President for Student Life